box/developer.box.com/guides/box-ai/ai-tutorials/extract-metadata.md

 ---
 # Extract metadata from file (freeform)

-Box AI API allows you to query a document and extract metadata based on a provided prompt.
+Box AI API allows you to query a document or image and extract metadata based on a provided prompt.
 **Freeform** means that the prompt can include a stringified version of formats such as JSON or XML, or even plain text.

 ## Before you start